New York Office:

 When choosing a semi-open adoption plan, you can expect to….

-◦ choose a family based on non-identifying information, with the option of possibly meeting in person later.
+◦ choose a family with the option of meeting in person.

-◦ know the adoptive family by their first name(s) only, or choose to share full names and other identifying information.
+◦ know the adoptive family by their first name(s), or choose to share full names and other identifying information.

-◦ receive letters and pictures from the adoptive family while the child is growing up.
+◦ receive letters and pictures from the adoptive family while the child is growing up - you may choose to stay in touch by text/email directly with the adoptive family, or receive pictures/letters in the mail if you prefer.

-◦ have the option to send letters and pictures to the adoptive family, while the child is growing up.
+◦ have the option to send letters and pictures to the adoptive family as well, to be shared with your child.

 Semi-open adoptions come in many forms and allow birthparents to get to know their child, and vice versa, without necessarily having face-to-face visits.
-Semi-open adoptions allow information to be shared between the birthparents and the adoptive family, but this information is most often passed through the adoption agency or other third party.
-This arrangement does allow the birthparents and adoptive family to develop a relationship over time.
+Semi-open adoptions allow information to be shared between the birthparents and the adoptive family directly, but this information is most often passed through the adoption agency or other third party.
+If you choose to have a semi-open adoption but decide later that you may want to have visits, please know that all of our families are comfortable with having visits with the birthparents after the adoption.
+If you choose to start visits when your child is older, it is important to note that his/her preferences will need to be of utmost importance when deciding to set up in person visits.

 Adoption

-In a confidential adoption plan, the birthparents and the adoptive family will not meet, will not share identifying information, will not have direct contact with one another, and will not keep in contact after the adoption is finalized.
+In a closed adoption plan, the birthparents and the adoptive family may or may not meet, but they typically will not share identifying information, and will not keep in contact after the adoption is finalized.

-When choosing a confidential adoption plan, you can expect to….
+When choosing a closed adoption plan, you can expect to….

 ◦ choose an adoptive family based on non-identifying information.